The Three Lives of an Xactimate Document: Estimate, Bid, and Invoice

 The Tortious Interference Problem

-The subtle point is this: if a preferred vendor cannot ethically or legally try to win the job, the document they produce cannot honestly be characterized as a competing bid.
+If a preferred vendor cannot ethically or legally try to win the job, the document they produce cannot honestly be characterized as a competing bid.
 A bid implies competition.
 Competition implies intent to win.
 If the vendor has no intent to win — and would face legal exposure if they tried — then the document is not a bid, regardless of what it looks like on the page.

 Life Three: The Invoice

-This transition occurs when the insured enters into a contract with the contractor, and the contractor completes the work in accordance with the contract terms.
+An Xactimate document can also serve as an invoice — or more precisely, as the supporting documentation for an invoice.
+This transition occurs when the insured enters into a contract with the contractor and the contractor completes the work.
 At that point, the Xactimate document that began as an estimate, became a bid, and supported a contract now serves as the basis for the contractor's request for payment.
-It documents what was done, in what quantities, at what prices.

-This is the final form of the Xactimate document's lifecycle, and it is the one most directly tied to the actual cost of repairs.
-An invoice is a demand for payment for work performed.
-It represents an economic reality — labor was expended, materials were consumed, the property was restored.
+An invoice represents economic reality — labor was expended, materials were consumed, the property was restored.
 The price on the invoice is not theoretical.
 It is what the work cost.
+Insurance policies are contracts of indemnity.
+When the insured presents an invoice, the carrier is confronted with evidence of actual cost.

 The Critical Insight: Apples and Oranges

+A bid is backed by a promise.
+If the contractor underbids the job, they absorb the loss.
+If materials cost more than projected, they bear that risk.
 An estimate backed by no intent to perform carries none of these commitments.
-The preferred vendor who produces a $194,000 estimate will never have to buy a single sheet of drywall at that price.
-They will never have to hire a subcontractor at the labor rates reflected in that document.
-They will never have to explain to a homeowner why the work is taking longer than expected or costing more than projected.
+The preferred vendor will never have to buy a single sheet of drywall at that price.
 The estimate is cost-free for the person who produced it.
 It is, in the most literal sense, a hypothetical.

 The Market Price Problem